 The APIA amendments in 2007 introduced an obligation for the heads of the administrative structures to establish an appropriate place for review/ reading of provided information (State Gazette, issue 49/ 2007, §18).
 Data about reading rooms can be found in the government reports until 2009.
 According to the data from the AIP audit on institutional web sites from March 2021, only 140 out of 563 public bodies published information about reading rooms in the Access to Information section.

 Imposed administrative penalties to officials who violate the Access to Public Information Act (APIA)

-For 18 years of APIA implementation and hundreds of court cases ending with court decisions in favor of the access to information requestors, only 1 penalty has been imposed for administrative violation of the APIA in 2013 and in 2017 – 2 penalties have been reported.
+For 20 years of APIA implementation and hundreds of court cases ending with court decisions in favor of the access to information requestors, only one penalty has been imposed for administrative violation of the APIA in 2013, in 2017 – two penalties have been reported and in 2018 – one.

 2. Processing access to public information requests